Skip to content

 2. Scroll to "Workflow permissions"

-[x] Read and write permissions
+3. Select: [x] Read and write permissions

 4. Click "Save"